 Most of the music used is decent house music, and the rest of it is typical Christian music, such as songs sung with quotes from the Bible.
 Fans of The Boondocks will quickly connect Lloyd’s voice to Robert Freeman, and it is interesting to see John Witherspoon in such a different role.
 Fans of Charlie Murphy will enjoy a scene where his antagonistic character Vic is singing while playing the guitar.

 Madman’s release comes with a ‘Honk if You Love Black Jesus’ bumper sticker.
 No on-disc extras are included.

-Black Jesus is an excellent series which simultaneously manages to be hilarious and to offer a critique on Jesus Christ, the Christian God and Christianity in general.
-This series will no doubt offend some people, but it is an interesting and entertaining way of exploring two ideas: what if Jesus was black, and what if Jesus lived in our time?
+Black Jesus is an excellent series that simultaneously manages to be hilarious and offer a critique on Jesus Christ, the Christian God and Christianity in general.
+This series will no doubt offend some people, but it is an interesting and entertaining way of exploring two ideas: what if Jesus was black, and what if he lived in our time?
 Black Jesus shares some similarities to the Jesus portrayed in South Park, so if you have seen Jesus in that, you already have an idea about what you are getting yourself into if you purchase this DVD collection.
 If you are familiar with The Boondocks, then you know that Aaron McGruder writes not just to entertain, but to provide commentary on politics and society.
-This series may sacrifice commentary for comedy once in a while, but it provides a consistently entertaining critique of both Jesus Christ and of African-American society.
+This series may sacrifice commentary for comedy once in a while, but it is consistently entertaining.
 Bring on season two!